Love Ansible, but wondering how to get it running on Windows?

 Ansible is one of the most popular configuration administration and infrastructure automation tools.
 It helps to automate infrastructure configuration/provisioning, software deployments, and general infrastructure management.

 Ansible was initially available on Linux.
-However, with Microsoft’s new viewpoint on open source, their community improvements, and their acceptance of a more agile, DevOps-minded software development method, Windows support is gradually catching up the pace.
+However, with Microsoft’s new viewpoint on open source, their community improvements, and their acceptance of a more agile, DevOps-minded software development method, Windows support is gradually catching up with the pace.

 Although Windows support requires a slight bit more configuration, it’s not very bad once the initial setup is done.
 There are two possible ways to get it installed.